Robert Downey Jr., Chris Evans and More Marvel Stars Honor Stan Lee

 Lee's long-time publicist, Dawn Miller, also issued a statement to E!
 News Monday afternoon.
 "Stan Lee was a tremendous character that will never be forgotten.
 He brought joy to so many, the world has lost a true legend," Miller said.
 "I feel honored to have worked with him for so many years and witnessed the magic of his charisma and creative genius, may he rest in peace."

+"No one has had more of an impact on my career and everything we do at Marvel Studios than Stan Lee.
+Stan leaves an extraordinary legacy that will outlive us all," Kevin Feige, president of Marvel Studios, added.
+"Our thoughts are with his daughter, his family and his millions of fans."

-As news of Lee's death spread, many actors and filmmakers who worked on marvel Studios' biggest films—including Avengers, Deadpool, Iron Man and X-Men—shared their condolences.
+As news of Lee's death spread, many actors and filmmakers who worked on marvel Studios' biggest films—including Avengers, Deadpool, Iron Man and X-Men—shared their condolences:

 Marvel Studios